 - The Best Lawyers in America 2015 Boston Eminent Domain and Condemnation Law "Lawyer of the Year"

-- Recipient of the 2014 Wesleyan University Outstanding Service Award
+- Recipient of the 2014 Wesleyan University Outstanding Service Award for lifetime service

 - Selected by Peer Review for Inclusion in Super Lawyer Directory 2014 for Civil Litigation: Defense